Read time 7 minutes

-- If you want to apply the settings to everyone, keep the top organizational unit selected.
-Else, select the child organizational unit or a configuration group.
+- If you aim to apply the settings universally, choose the top organizational unit.
+Otherwise, opt for a child organizational unit or a configuration group for more specific application.

 - To restrict sharing outside the organization, click Off.

-- Now, if you want to restrict users from accessing or editing files from outside of your organization or in third-party storage systems, uncheck the Allow users in your organization to receive files from users outside of your organization’s box.
-Click Save to save your settings, and users won’t be able to share and access files from outside your organization.
+- Sure thing!
+If you wish to prevent users from accessing or editing files located outside your organization or in third-party storage systems, simply deselect the option that allows users within your organization to receive files from external sources in your organization’s box.
+Afterward, click on Save to apply these settings, and users will no longer have the ability to share or access files from outside your organization.

 Apart from restricting users from sending/receiving files from outside the organization, you can control how users share links to files.